27 Unmissable Things to Do in Oaxaca City Mexico – A Travel Guide

 👉 Book one of the top-rated FOOD tours in Oaxaca on VIATOR.

-Oaxaca City is the capital of the homonymous state that is located southwest of Mexico.
+Oaxaca City is the homonymous state’s capital located in the southwest of Mexico.

 This city has been a UNESCO World Heritage Site since 1987.
 It used to be called “Verde Antequera” (green Antequera, for a city in Spain).